Relative p-adic Hodge theory: Foundations: Perfect rings and strict p -rings

 As a consequence of these observations, we obtain analogues of the Tate-Kiehl theorems for perfect uniform Banach algebras.
-For extensions of these results, see Theorems~\ref{T:Tate analogue} and~\ref{T:Witt Kiehl1}; for an analogue for perfectoid algebras, see Theorem~\ref{T:Tate-Kiehl analogue2}. \begin{lemma} Let $R$ be a perfect uniform Banach $\Fp$-algebra.
-Choose $f \in R$ and $q>0$, and let $R \to R_1, R \to R_2, R \to R_{12}$ be the Laurent localizations representing the subdomains
+For extensions of these results, see \S\ref{subsec:sheaf properties}; for an analogue for perfectoid algebras, see Theorem~\ref{T:Tate-Kiehl analogue2}.